-If you like sweet love stories, you will love this tale of the Cherokee Indians.
+If you like sweet love stories, you will love this tale of the Cherokee people of the Southeastern Woodlands of the United States.
 The first man and the first woman quarrel, and the sun reunites them with a very special gift.
 Perhaps the relationship in this story shows that some things never change.

 Read by Natasha.
-Text adaptation by Bertie.
+Text adaptation by Bertie from a brief original.
 Duration 5.18.

 At the dawn of time, the first man and the first woman set up their home together by the side of a great broad river.
-They had everything they needed for a blissful life: fruit, and berries, meat and fish, plenty of wood and fresh water, and, of course, each other.
-They lived as happily as any man and woman have ever lived together, until they began to quarrel.
+They had everything they needed for a blissful life: Fruit, berries, meat and fish, plenty of wood and freshwater, and of course, each other.
+They lived as happily as any man and woman have ever lived together until they began to quarrel.

 The first woman was so upset that she decided to leave the first man.
 At the break of day, while he was still asleep, she set off down the valley, heading towards the rising sun.
 She walked and walked, always looking straight ahead of her, and not once turning back.

-When the first man woke up and saw that she was gone, he waited for her to come back.
-She did not come back.
-He found her tracks along the valley, but she had a long head-start on him, and she did not stop or look round.
+When the first man woke up and saw that she was gone, he waited for her to come back, but she did not come back.
+He found her tracks along the valley, but she had a long head start on him, as she did not stop or look around.

 The sun was now high in the great blue sky.
 It looked down upon the first man, as he followed after the first woman, and it saw that there was sadness on the face of an otherwise pristine and perfect world.

-And so the sun shone again on the ground up ahead of the woman.
-And he caused a clump of blackberries to grow up beside her path.
+So the sun shone again on the ground up ahead of the woman.
+He caused a clump of blackberries to grow up beside her path.
 She refused to even glance at them.

-And then the sun thought that he must create something entirely new: something so vivid, fragrant, and delicious, that even the first woman would not fail to take notice of them in her resolute and unhappy mood.
+Then the sun thought that he must create something entirely new; something so vivid, fragrant, and delicious, that even the first woman would not fail to take notice of them in her resolute and unhappy mood.

-And so he blessed the ground again with his rays, and the first patch of strawberries spread over the ground.
+He blessed the ground again with his rays, and the first patch of strawberries spread over the ground.
 Their sweet scent filled the woman’s senses, and her mood became lighter.
-She began to look around her, and she saw the bright red fruit hiding beneath he leaves.
+She began to look around her, and she saw the bright red fruit hiding beneath the leaves.
 It looked so enticing that she picked one and tried it.
 She tasted the strawberry on her tongue, and she began to remember the happiness she knew when she first set up home with her husband.
 She found she no longer felt the pressing desire to leave him.
 She sat down on the ground and wondered what she must do.
-And then at last the first woman stood up and started to walk once again, to the West, and back to the first man.
+Then at last the first woman stood up and started to walk once again, to the west, and back to the first man.